mconyango/url-shortener/README.md

 That's it.
 If everything works then you can now access the app on your favorite browser:

-#### To access the app, open up your favorite browser and go to http://localhost:8000
+#### To access the app, open up your favorite browser and go to http://localhost:3000
-#### To access the api docs, open up your favorite browser and go to http://localhost:3000
+#### To access the api docs, open up your favorite browser and go to http://localhost:8000/docs
 ### Running Tests
 #### Back-end tests
-In order to run back-end tests on your machine you need to first log into the backend container hosting the backend service.
+In order to run back-end tests on your machine you need to first log into the container hosting the backend service.

-1. Run this command to see the list of running Docker processes
+* Run this command to see the list of running Docker processes
    ```
    sudo docker ps
    ```
-2. Then get the CONTAINER_ID corresponding to <b>url-shortener-backend</b> image.
+* Then get the CONTAINER_ID corresponding to <b>url-shortener-backend</b> image.
 Run this command to get into the container:
    ```
    sudo docker exec -t <CONTAINER_ID> bash
    ```
-3. Once inside the container, execute this command to run the tests:
+* Once inside the container, execute this command to run the tests:
    ```
    pytest -v
    ```